jpbempel/jpbempel.github.io/_posts/metaspaceleak.md

 Let's speed up the process by tight looping on this retransformation: Instantly, we were filling up the Metaspace and got OOME (when capped).

 Now, we have the source of this increase.
 But is it really a leak, or a problem with Metaspace fragmentation?

-(Link to Metapsace blog post form Thomas stuefe)
+Here I recommend the read of the blog posts from Thomas Stuefe about [Metaspace](https://stuefe.de/posts/metaspace/what-is-metaspace/).

 ## Reproducer